Dr Charlotte Tupman

 The Digital Archaeologists of the Roman Empire - What Next?
 Round table, TRAC 2023 (Theoretical Roman Archaeology Conference) (Exeter)

-Artificial Intelligence and Ancient Writing Cultures, ENCODE conference (Bologna)
+Artificial Intelligence and Ancient Writing Cultures, ENCODE conference (Bologna; online)

 Mid-career Academics in the Arts & Humanities: Building and Sustaining Collaborations, panel, School of Advanced Study (London)

 Celebrating Joyce Reynolds: Recollections of research in Libya, British Epigraphy Society Autumn Colloquium (London; online)

 How were inscriptions planned?
 Congressus Internationalis Epigraphiae Graecae et Latinae (Bordeaux)

 Chasing the Capital: Exploring ancient texts with AI, AI Innovations 2022 Summit (Exeter & Berlin)

 Artificial Intelligence and Inscriptions, panel (Bologna)